Academic and professional qualifications

 BA/MA, University of Cambridge (1990/1997)

 Rebecca is an independent legal consultant, and currently practices as a consultant solicitor.
-Her case load is predominantly in the field of international criminal law and universal jurisdiction cases, including war crimes, crimes against humanity and torture prosecutions.
-She also advises on high value complex multi-jurisdictional civil claims involving state corruption and linked human rights abuses.
+Her case load ranges from international criminal law and universal jurisdiction cases, to high value complex multi-jurisdictional civil claims involving fraud, state corruption and linked human rights abuses.